marquesjr/ComfyUI-Docker-CUDA-preloaded/README.md

 rm -Rf custom_nodes/.last_commits
 docker compose build
 docker compose up

+## Commercial Workflows
 ```

 The venv volume might not have libraries added only in the build, so you need to nuke it. then erase last_commits so the init_extensions download all extension dependencies again.

+There are several commercial workflows that are very interesting.
+This one creates NPC characters, useful for game developers on a budget: https://www.youtube.com/watch?v=grtmiWbmvv0

+This is the Patreon to buy: https://www.patreon.com/posts/free-workflows-120405048

+My setup works out of the box for that, but you will need to manually:
+- right click on every Ultimate SD Sampler nodes and "fix recreate"
+- right click on every Anything Everywhere Nodes, fix recreate, and reconnect correctly